fsprojects-archive/zzarchive-powerpack/README.md

  * ResizeArray module
  * LazyList

-These components are replicated in Math.Net Numerics:
+These components are replicated in the F# support in [Math.Net Numerics](http://numerics.mathdotnet.com/):

  * Complex
  * BigRational